mt2017-tartu-shared-task/nmt-system-B/README.md

 More details: [report2](https://github.com/mt2017-tartu-shared-task/nmt-system-B/blob/master/reports/milestone2.pdf)

 ## Final system
-- In order to address translation issues found after our manual evaluation we used Amazons sockeye library to train a system using context gates and instead of attention we used coverage, our bpe vocabulary size was 30k. __descrie_the_modification_you_actually_included_in_your_final_system__.
+- In order to address translation issues found after our manual evaluation we used Amazons sockeye library to train a system using context gates and instead of attention we used coverage, our bpe vocabulary size was 30k.
 - The trained system gave us __22.82__ BLEU points on the shared dev set that means __BIG__ over the baseline.

 More details: [report3](https://github.com/mt2017-tartu-shared-task/nmt-system-B/blob/master/reports/milestone3.pdf) and [report4](https://github.com/mt2017-tartu-shared-task/nmt-system-B/blob/master/reports/milestone4.pdf)